chiragnagpal/deep_cox_mixtures/README.md

 # Deep Cox Mixtures

-Code for the paper: Deep Cox Mixtures for Survival Regression
+This repository contains code for the paper: 'Deep Cox Mixtures for Survival Regression'

 ### Usage
 ```